barringtb-hash/Exact-Virtual-Assistant-for-Project-Management/README.md

 #### `POST /api/export/pdf`
 - **Payload** – Same charter JSON shape accepted by the DOCX renderer.
 - **Response** – Streams a polished PDF (`application/pdf`) with a generated-on timestamp and structured sections.
-- **Behavior** – Validates input with Ajv, builds a pdfmake document definition with [`templates/pdf/charter.pdfdef.mjs`](templates/pdf/charter.pdfdef.mjs), and resolves the buffer through `pdfmake`'s in-memory renderer—no headless browser required.
+- **Behavior** – Validates input with Ajv, builds a pdfmake document definition with [`templates/pdf/charter.pdfdef.mjs`](templates/pdf/charter.pdfdef.mjs), and resolves the buffer entirely in-memory via `pdfmake`.
+The endpoint contract remains unchanged, but the runtime no longer depends on Chromium.

 #### `POST /api/charter/validate`
 - **Payload** – Structured charter JSON object to validate.